NCERT Exemplar Class 11 Physics Solutions Chapter 9 Mechanical Properties of Solids

 Answer:

 Both balls are dropped from the same height.
-This means the velocity with which they approach and strike the ground will be same.
-But the ivory ball is more elastic in nature than the wet clay ball, so it tries to get back to its original form as quickly as possible as compared to the wet clay ball.
-Hence, the amount energy transferred to the ivory ball is higher than that of clay ball and as a result it rises higher.
+This means the velocity with which they approach and strike the ground will be the same.
+But the ivory ball is more elastic in nature than the wet clay ball, so it tries to get back to its original form as quickly as possible, as compared to the wet clay ball.
+Hence, the amount of energy transferred to the ivory ball is higher than that of the clay ball, and as a result, it rises higher.

 NCERT Exemplar Class 11 Physics Solutions Chapter 9: Long Answer